adamsteer/f4g-oceania-pdal/workshop/6-fun-project.md

 # A fun project

-This week the City of Melbourne released a new point cloud dataset!
+This week the City of Melbourne released a new point cloud dataset.
 It's available here:

 ...but don't download it!
 It's 4 GB of uncompressed LAS tiles, roughly 200 of them.

-Instead, check out the entwine resource here: http://melbourne-2018-ept.s3.amazonaws.com/
+Instead, check out the entwine EPT resource here: http://melbourne-2018-ept.s3.amazonaws.com/

 The data are generated from a photogrammetric model, and are very pretty!
 However - none of the points are labelled.
 This mini hack is aimed at fixing that.